foxiswho/govanityurls/README.md

 >Before run the app, point your custom domain to the vps ip where govanityurl deployed.

-govanityurls listens on address "0.0.0.0:8080" as default.
+govanityurls listens on address "0.0.0.0:8080" (or custom port) as default.
 It is better to use a reverse proxy to transfer the real go get requests because you may have other services under your domain.
 Below is a nginx config example on ubuntu 16.04:

 ```
 // /etc/nginx/conf.d/default.conf